tendermint/tendermint/docs/rfc/rfc-001-storage-engine.rst

 - select a storage engine that does not incur any additional operational complexity (e.g. database should be embedded.)

-- provide databases semantic with sufficient ACID, snapshots, and transactional support.
+- provide database semantics with sufficient ACID, snapshots, and transactional support.

 Open Questions